bahamas10/plex-install-manager/README.md

         -d <dir>   the dir to work in, defaults to CWD -f         force installation if it already exists -h         print this message and exit
-        -n         dry-urn, defaults to false
+        -n         dry-run, defaults to false
         -t <token> optional Plex Pass token

 License